 - Provides up to $22,000 for each participating household, matching up to $4 for each $1 saved by the homebuyer(s)

-- Application process allocates funds for homeownership based on program eligibility, not on competitive scoring
+- Offers funds for homeownership based on program eligibility, not on competitive scoring

 Key Features and Guidelines

 The Bank expects to set aside a percentage of its annual AHP contribution each year to fund the IDEA Program and will reserve funds for households on a first-come, first-served basis until funds allocated to each program for the year have been exhausted.

 Application deadlines and materials are typically posted on the Bank's website at the beginning of the year.